Cap Your FPS , Why Unlimited FPS Still Makes Games Feel Worse (2026)

 Gamers love big numbers.
 240 Hz monitor, yes.
 500 FPS in CS2, even better.
 Unlimited frames, peak flex.

-Here is the plot twist, letting your GPU go full berserker mode just to push numbers you never see is like revving a car in neutral to impress no one.
-It is also a great way to wreck frame pacing and fluidity, which affect your actual gameplay more than raw frame count.
+Here is the plot twist: letting your GPU go full berserker mode just to push numbers you never actually see is a great way to wreck frame pacing and fluidity.
+Frame time stability affects what you feel far more than raw FPS peaks.

 • Higher temperatures and sustained fan noise.